pkic/pkimm/categories/processes-and-procedures/_index.md

 Procedure is a set of instructions that describe how to perform a specific task.
 The procedure should be also documented and can be used as a reference for the process.
 Procedure can include specific instructions for the process, such as how to perform a specific task, or how to use a specific tool.

-Processes and procedure typically cover (but is not limited) the following areas:
+Processes and procedure typically cover (but are not limited to) the following areas:
 - infrastructure management
 - data privacy and security
 - business continuity, disaster recovery, contingency planning
 - supply chain management
 - physical security and access control
 - incident management
-- audit and compliance, recoding and reporting, archiving
+- audit and compliance, evidence and reporting, archiving
 - risk management and assessment

 ## Requirements